adapter-hub/website/posts/2023/11/introducing-adapters.md

 ---

 We are happy to announce *Adapters*, the new library at the heart of the AdapterHub framework.
-_Adapters_ stands in direct tradition to our previous work with the `adapter-transformers` library, while simultaneously revamping the implementation from ground up and smoothing many rough edges of the previous library.
+_Adapters_ stands in direct tradition to our previous work with the `adapter-transformers` library while simultaneously revamping the implementation from the ground up and smoothing many rough edges of the previous library.
-This blog post summarizes the most important aspects of _Adapters_, as described in detail [in our paper](https://arxiv.org/abs/2311.11077) (to be presented as system demo at EMNLP 2023).
+This blog post summarizes the most important aspects of _Adapters_, as described in detail [in our paper](https://arxiv.org/abs/2311.11077) (to be presented as a system demo at EMNLP 2023).

-In summer of 2020, when we released the first version of _AdapterHub_, along with the `adapter-transformers` library, adapters and parameter-efficient fine-tuning[^peft] were still a niche research topic.
+In the summer of 2020, when we released the first version of _AdapterHub_, along with the `adapter-transformers` library, adapters and parameter-efficient fine-tuning[^peft] were still a niche research topic.
-Adapters were first introduced to Transformer models a few months earlier (Houlsby et al., 2019) and _AdapterHub_ was the very first framewerk to provide comprehensive tools for working with adapters, dramatically lowering the barrier of training own adapters or leveraging pre-trained ones.
+Adapters were first introduced to Transformer models a few months earlier (Houlsby et al., 2019) and _AdapterHub_ was the very first framework to provide comprehensive tools for working with adapters, dramatically lowering the barrier of training own adapters or leveraging pre-trained ones.

 [^peft]: We use the terms _parameter-efficient fine-tuning (PEFT)_ and _adapter_ interchangeably throughout this post and in all of our documents.

-In the now more than three years following, _AdapterHub_ has increasingly gained traction within the NLP community, being [liked by thousands](https://github.com/adapter-hub/adapters/stargazers) and [used by hundreds](https://www.semanticscholar.org/paper/AdapterHub%3A-A-Framework-for-Adapting-Transformers-Pfeiffer-R%C3%BCckl%C3%A9/063f8b1ecf2394ca776ac61869734de9c1953808?utm_source=direct_link) for their resarch.
+In the now more than three years following, _AdapterHub_ has increasingly gained traction within the NLP community, being [liked by thousands](https://github.com/adapter-hub/adapters/stargazers) and [used by hundreds](https://www.semanticscholar.org/paper/AdapterHub%3A-A-Framework-for-Adapting-Transformers-Pfeiffer-R%C3%BCckl%C3%A9/063f8b1ecf2394ca776ac61869734de9c1953808?utm_source=direct_link) for their research.
 However, the field of parameter-efficient fine-tuning has grown even faster.
-Nowadays, with recent LLMs growing ever larger in size, adapter methods, which do not fine-tune the full model, but instead only update a small number of parameters, have become increasingly main-stream.
+Nowadays, with recent LLMs growing ever larger in size, adapter methods, which do not fine-tune the full model, but instead only update a small number of parameters, have become increasingly mainstream.
 [Multiple libraries, dozens of architectures and scores of applications](https://github.com/calpt/awesome-adapter-resources) compose a flourishing subfield of LLM research.

 Besides parameter-efficiency, modularity is a second important characteristic of adapters [(Pfeiffer et al., 2023)](https://arxiv.org/pdf/2302.11529.pdf).
 Sadly, this is overlooked by many existing tools.
-From beginning on, _AdapterHub_ payed special attention to adapter modularity and composition, integrating setups like MAD-X (Pfeiffer et al., 2020).
+From the beginning on, _AdapterHub_ paid special attention to adapter modularity and composition, integrating setups like MAD-X (Pfeiffer et al., 2020).
 _Adapters_ continues and expands this focus on modularity.

 ## The Library

-_Adapters_ is a self-contained library supporting a diverse set adapter methods, integrating them into many common Transformer architectures and allowing flexible and complex adapter configuration.
+_Adapters_ is a self-contained library supporting a diverse set of adapter methods, integrating them into many common Transformer architectures and allowing flexible and complex adapter configuration.
 Modular transfer learning can be achieved by combining adapters via six different composition blocks.

 All in all, _Adapters_ offers substantial improvements compared to the initial `adapter-transformers` library: